This post may contain affiliate links. Please see our disclosure policy for more details.

 - Hemp seeds

-- Chia seeds - here's a brain boosting rice crispy treats recipe that I contributed for the Food Network Blog!
+- Chia seeds – here’s a brain-boosting rice crispy treats recipe that I contributed for the Food Network Blog!

 - Freeze-dried fruits – crushed

-- Unsweetened coconut flakes
+- Unsweetened shredded coconut or flakes

-- Mini chocolate chips
+- Mini chocolate chips – stir in after the mixture cools slightly

 - Sprinkles

-The Best Way to Enjoy these Rice Krispie Treats
+The Best Ways to Enjoy these

 Frequently Asked Questions